syncfusion/ej2-vue-docs/src/notifications/toast/animation.md

                 </div>
             </div>
         </div>
-         <ejs-toast ref='elementRef' id='element' :position='position' title='Matt sent you a friend request' content='You have a new friend request yet to accept'></ejs-toast>
+         <ejs-toast ref='elementRef' id='element' :position='position' :animation='animation' title='Matt sent you a friend request' content='You have a new friend request yet to accept'></ejs-toast>
     </div>
 </script>
 </div>